 The result was 13 new styles shown in the figure below that covers all of our needs…

 Moving forward we had two missing parts documentation and handover.

 Abstract was the obvious answer here because it plays well with Sketch and Sketch libraries but there was a bit of a learning curve for non-technical designers to how Abstract works with branching and versioning.
 It helped a lot though to have a consistent way of committing as much as possible and a standard way across designers to open branches which were giving a relevant name for the branch alongside the ticket attached to it

 One of the super advantages of Abstract is making the design process transparent.
 Getting immediate feedback or sharing your progress with a link to anyone on the team was amazing and anyone throughout the process can just follow along with each new commit.

 The tool we used to spread the design system around was zeroheight.com it was pretty cool because we can just upload Sketch symbols and it sorts everything out by reading the attributes of that symbol and here's an example from the Typography section…

 With all needs covered across teams we were set and ready to move forward in making this design system even better and to implement it with every new feature or redesign one.
 You can read more about what came after in this piece designing the reading experience v1.2

-Opening up the design process and bringing design much closer to product and engineering closer together to have a sense of contribution can have remarkable results and I believe it's one the key values to spread design as a culture across companies and build healthy design systems.
-It makes people more comfortable towards what they do and their expectations.
+Opening up the design process and bringing design much closer to product and engineering to have a sense of contribution has remarkable results and I believe it's one of the key values to spread design as a culture across companies and build healthy design systems.
+It makes team collaboration more comfortable in what they do and what they expect.